apache/trafficserver/doc/developer-guide/api/functions/TSContScheduleEveryOnPool.en.rst

 The return value can be used to cancel the scheduled event via :func:`TSActionCancel`.
 This is effective until the continuation :arg:`contp` is being dispatched.
 However, if it is scheduled on another thread this can be problematic to be correctly timed.
-The return value can be checked with :func:`TSActionDone` to see if the continuation ran before the return, which is possible if :arg:`timeout` is `0`.
+The return value can be checked with :func:`TSActionDone` to see if the continuation ran before the return.

 If :arg:`contp` has no thread affinity set, the thread it is now scheduled on will be set as its thread affinity thread.

-Note that the TSContSchedule() family of API shall only be called from an ATS EThread.
+Note that the `TSContSchedule` family of API shall only be called from an ATS EThread.
 Calling it from raw non-EThreads can result in unpredictable behavior.

 See Also